NCI-biostats/microbiome-fixed-reference/README.md

 2. In order to use the **HMPdistance** function to compute distances at a given level, you need to:

- a.
+2a.
 Use the naming conventions as in GG13.8 (also shown in GG_13_8_taxonomy-used-in-reference.xlsx) for each level.

- b.
+2b.
 At a given level, any name that is not in GG13.8 will be assigned missing values up to the lowest level at which the sequence does match a sequence in GG13.8.
 For example, let K.P.O.C.F.G (kingdom.phylum.order.class.family.genus) denote a particular sequence in GG13.8 and let K.P.O.C.f.g denote a sequence to be classified at the genus level but one that is not in GG13.8.
 The string will match the one in GG13.8 at the kingdom, phylum, order and class levels, but not at family or genus.
 It will be assigned K.P.O.C.f._ first, a match will be searched for and not found (since family *f* is also not in GG13.8), it will then be assigned K.P.O.C.\_.\_ and at that point a match will be found in GG13.8.
 This effectively means that any *leaves$ not found in the reference set will be collapsed and the relative abundances for those summed up and saved at the next level up that is found in GG13.8.
 Note, not all missingness patterns are in GG13.8.
 As a rule, if a given name string is not found in GG13.8, the lowest non-missing level will be assigned as missing and an attempt at matching will be made, and this process will repeat until a match is found or K.\_.\_.\_.\_.\_ is reached.

-c.
+2c.
 Be connected to the internet, since **HMPdistance** function needs to download **taxonomy-GG13-8-and-HMP-reference-sets-L2-L6.rdata** from GitHub

 ## Example of **HMPdistance**